 Master List of all properties (A compilation of the four lists above, in an Excel document)

-Take these steps to reduce exposure to lead in water if you have a lead service line:
+Take these steps if you have a lead service line or internal plumbing and fixtures that may contain lead:

-Flush your plumbing.
-Before using tap water for drinking or cooking, run the cold water until it is noticeably colder.
+Run your water until it’s cold.
+Before using tap water for drinking or cooking, run the cold water for at least three minutes until it is noticeably colder.
 Do this especially if the water has been standing unused in your pipes for several hours, overnight or while everyone is away at school and work.
 Tap water can safely be used for activities such as bathing, washing hands, washing dishes, laundry, etc. These activities help flush the pipes.

 Regularly remove the screen and aerator from faucets, rinse out any particles, and re-attach.
 Do this once a month, or more frequently is there is water utility construction work nearby.
 The particles may contain lead and could collect at the faucet.